JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 2. Copy the **Verification Key** displayed.
 3. Create a new TXT DNS-record with the verification key as its contents.
    See [Maven Central’s FAQ](https://central.sonatype.org/faq/how-to-set-txt-record/) for more information on how to do this with various domain registrars.
-4. Navigate back to Maven Central and click the **Verify Namespace** button.
+4. Return to Maven Central and click the **Verify Namespace** button.
 When verification succeeds, you can delete the TXT record you’ve created.

 </tab>